tkaczmarzyk/specification-arg-resolver/README.md

 }
 ```

-You can use join annotations with custom specification interfaces (see below).
+You can use join annotations with custom [annotated specification interfaces]((#annotated-specification-interfaces)).

 Join fetch
 ----------